prog4biol/pfb2019/README.md

-There are also specific data table and frame handling libraries like Pandas.
+There are also specific data table and frame handling libraries like [Pandas](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html).
+Here is a [intro](https://pandas.pydata.org/pandas-docs/stable/dsintro.html).